nielsenjared/nielsenjared.github.io/content/blog/decomposition/index.md

 ## How to break a problem down with decomposition

 TODO
+Let's wrap with a lengthy quote from Poly on decomposition:

+> You

 The process of decomposition often reveals patterns that point to the solution.
 We'll look at pattern recognition in the next article.
 Stay tuned!